 Safeguarding children

-Safeguarding and promoting the welfare of children is defined as:
+Safeguarding and promoting the welfare of children means:

-- protecting children from maltreatment
+protecting children from maltreatment

-- preventing the impairment of children’s mental and physical health or development
+preventing the impairment of children’s mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and
+ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-- taking action to enable all children to have the best outcomes.
+taking action to enable all children to have the best possible outcomes

-If you have any safeguarding concerns or queries please do not hesitate to contact our Safeguarding Team.
+If you have any safeguarding concerns or queries, please do not hesitate to contact our Safeguarding Team.

-Mrs Smith and Mrs Widdowson are the members of staff responsible for Child Protection and Ms K Boughen is the Safeguarding Governor.
+Mrs Smith and Mrs Widdowson are the members of staff responsible for Child Protection, and Ms K Boughen is the Safeguarding Governor.

 Mrs K Smith – Safeguarding Lead